asierba/asierba.github.io/about.md

 I am Asier Barrenetxea.
 I live in London.

-I have been a **software developer** professionally for the last 8 years, but I have been programming just for fun from a long-long time ago!
+I have been a **software developer** professionally for a decade, but I have been programming just for fun from a long-long time ago!

 I love Agile, TDD and Clean code.
 But over all the [software craftsmanship movement](http://manifesto.softwarecraftsmanship.org/).